mijaazdajic/bioinformatics_ykn/README.md

-# bioinformatics_ykn
+# Statistical Analyses

-scripts for all bioinformatics analyses in the Yellowknife project
+This is a repository of the collections of R scritps used to anlayse bioinformatics, chemical, and experimental data from lakes in the Yellowknife area in NWT, Canada.
+The results, figures, and dicussion has been published in ______